-Open the elastic Velcro strap on the front belt pad/sleeve only when taking the belt on/off.
+Open the elastic Velcro strap on the front belt pad/sleeve only when taking the whole LuxArm on/off.

 - a.
-UnVelcro the elastic strap on the front pad while putting on and taking off the belt.
-The front pad will stay on the belt side with the ratchet strap. - b.
-Position the belt around the waist and tighten the ratchet buckle while the velcro elastic strap is open.
-Close the small Velcro elastic strap around the tail end of the ratchet strap AFTER it passes through the buckle. - ◆ Leave Velcro strap on the front pad closed for simple tightening and loosening, but open it for putting belt on/off.
+The side of the belt with the ratchet strap fits into the black pocket of the front pad.
+UnVelcro the small elastic strap on that front pad when putting on and taking off the LuxArm. - b.
+Position the belt around the waist and tighten the ratchet buckle while the Velcro elastic strap is open.
+Close the small Velcro elastic strap around the tail end of the ratchet strap only AFTER it passes through the buckle. - ◆ Leave Velcro strap on the front pad closed for simple tightening and loosening during the day.
 Reference pictures for more details. - ◆To tighten the ratchet, lift the long end of buckle. - ◆To loosen the ratchet, lift the short end of buckle.